 Five hours later, we launched Chapel Hill Community Post, a local resource to connect neighbors who needed help with those who could offer it.
 Since then we’ve seen visits from over 2,300 community members, with almost 500 users connecting to a resource beyond our site.

 The site was picked up by local media like Chapelboro.com and The Daily Tar Heel, which was vital to the success of a website run by two students who ran no paid online promotion.
-We made the shortlist for the Young Shits March brief about combating the COVID-19 “infodemic,” and you can read the case study we submitted here.
+We made the shortlist for the Young Shits March brief about combating the COVID-19 “infodemic.”

-But above all else, we’re proud to call Chapel Hill home, proud of the compassionate spirit of our community, which you can experience at chcommunitypost.com.
+But above all else, we’re proud to call Chapel Hill home, proud of the compassionate spirit of our community, which you can experience through this case study.